 After your flight to Santiago, Chile, take time to settle in and appreciate the surroundings.
 Here, ancient snow-capped Andes mountains calmly cast their gaze over Santiago’s skyscrapers and historic cathedrals.

-For backpackers in Santiago de Chile, there are plenty of accommodation options.
+In Santiago de Chile, there are plenty of accommodation options.
 I stayed at the Guanako Hostel near the bars and restaurants of the bohemian Barrio Bellavista district.
 This cool, contemporary hostel also has a fantastic roof terrace.

 Day 2 – Take a walking tour of Santiago